How to open Windows Explorer in a specific folder

 That's not usually where I want to start looking for files - I usually want Windows Explorer to open at the root of my C: drive.

-If you have a specific folder that you'd like Windows Explorer to always open to by default, then here's an easy change to make that happen.
+If you have a specific folder that you'd like Windows Explorer to always open to by default, then here's an easy way to make that happen.

 First, find the menu or shortcut that you typically use for opening Windows Explorer.
 For most people that's going to be on the Start -- All Programs -- Accessories -- Windows Explorer menu.